Showing posts with label adaptation. Show all posts

 Here's"six degrees of separation" trivia in only five degrees:

-• John Huston, who later did a prequel movie, The Bible: In the Beginning, directed Moby Dick, using a screenplay adapted by Ray Bradbury from the Herman Melville novel.
+• John Huston, who later did a prequel movie, The Bible: In the Beginning, directed Moby Dick, using a screenplay adapted by legendary science fiction author Ray Bradbury from the Herman Melville novel.

-• Ray Bradbury wrote the voiceovers in King of Kings spoken by Orson Welles.
+• Ray Bradbury wrote the scripts for the voiceovers in King of Kings spoken by Orson Welles.

 • Welles' The Shadow and Mercury Theatre radio series co-star Agnes Moorehead served as dialogue coach to Jeffrey Hunter (Jesus Christ) in King of Kings.